Koenkk/zigbee2mqtt.io/docs/devices/DLKZMK11LM.md

 * `voltage_calibration`: Calibrates the voltage value (percentual offset), takes into effect on next report of device.
 The value must be a number.

 * `voltage_precision`: Number of digits after decimal point for voltage, takes into effect on next report of device.
 The value must be a number with a minimum value of `0` and with a with a maximum value of `3`

+* `current_calibration`: Calibrates the current value (percentual offset), takes into effect on next report of device.
+The value must be a number.

+* `current_precision`: Number of digits after decimal point for current, takes into effect on next report of device.
+The value must be a number with a minimum value of `0` and with a with a maximum value of `3`

 ## Exposes